leehbi/Fretty/README.md

 This react app is a guitar teaching game.

-Produced with the excellent frettable [library](https://github.com/txels/fretboard/) created by Carles Barrobés
+Produced with the excellent [fretboards library](https://github.com/txels/fretboards) created by Carles Barrobés

 This app currently has 1 game : Guess the note.